 Camellias, like the pioneers they honor, are not native to California.
 Originally from Southeast Asia, they made their debut in Sacramento during the Gold Rush.
 James Lloyd Lafayette Franklin Warren, a local seed store owner, brought the first seeds from Boston in 1852.
 Little did he know that Sacramento would become the “Camellia City of the World” ─ the title bestowed upon it in the 1920s.

 Since then Sacramento has hosted special events every spring during the peak of the camellia season.
 In the past these events were actually festivals lasting several weeks, and visitors came from around the world to attend.
 Volunteers gave out flowers at the airport, convalescent homes, and other locations throughout the city.

-The Native Sons and Daughters of the Golden West dedicated Capitol Park's Camellia Grove to the memory of their pioneer ancestors in 1953.
+The Native Sons and Daughters of the Golden West dedicated Capitol Park’s Camellia Grove to the memory of their pioneer ancestors in 1953.
 More than 800 different varieties can be found throughout the park, with blossoms in white, deep red, and every shade in between.
 Some are even striped and speckled in a combination of colors.
-Many of the grove's 186 camellias are heirloom varieties and no longer available commercially. camellias and seeds The grove is especially beautiful from fall to spring when the dark, leathery leaves complement the colorful blossoms.
+Many of the grove’s 186 camellias are heirloom varieties and no longer available commercially.
+The grove is especially beautiful from fall to spring when the dark, leathery leaves complement the colorful blossoms.